stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 ## Anonymous Functions

-Sometimes, we'd like to pass a small custom function to a higher order function without bothering to write a top level definition.
+Sometimes we'd like to pass a small custom function to a higher order function without bothering to write a top level definition.
 For instance, in the following example, function `someTest` is very specific and probably not